4-13 - Student Assignment

 Children of employees of Union County Public Schools may transfer to any school within the district (except schools assigned based upon a lottery or under a specific criteria or into an academy – see Special Program Schools below) with the approval of the Office of School Assignment.
 Tuition for children of employees living outside Union County will be waived.
 For purposes of this guideline, an “employee” is defined as someone who works for Union County Public Schools a minimum of 30 hours per week and is eligible for benefits or a person who works for another entity but is assigned to work full-time (in excess of 30 hours) in a Board property through a contractual relationship between the entity and the Board (i.e. School Resource Officer).
 Within this category, employee requests will be prioritized for students seeking a transfer to the school location where the employee is assigned or to a school where the student was assigned during the prior academic year.
 Once a transfer has been granted under this basis it will remain in effect until the terminal grade in that school location (i.e. 5th, 8th and 12th) absent a change in the employment status of the employee parent, whichever occurs sooner.

 A student who has a serious physical, mental, or emotional handicap or illness may be reassigned to a school that better meets his/her needs.
-The students’ physician, psychiatrist, or psychologist shall complete a form provided by the school system that addresses (1) the nature of the handicap or illness, (2) the specific reason the student’s needs cannot be met by accommodation at the assigned school, and (3) the specific reasons reassignment to another school will benefit the student more than accommodations for the student at his/her assigned school.
+The students’ physician, psychiatrist, or psychologist shall provide a medical statement that addresses (1) the nature of the handicap or illness, (2) the specific reason the student’s needs cannot be met by accommodation at the assigned school, and (3) the specific reasons reassignment to another school will benefit the student more than accommodations for the student at his/her assigned school.
 The school system may seek a separate medical or psychiatric opinion before making a final determination.
 Once a transfer has been granted under this basis it will remain in effect until the terminal grade in that school location (i.e. 5th, 8th and 12th) or a change in the medical needs of the student, whichever occurs sooner.